 Waste management of electrical equipment and electronic products are under european directives and national transposition that producers need to comply with.Indeed,Producers* of Electrical and Electronic Equipment (EEE) have responsibilities regarding the end-of-life of goods that they place on EU Member States’ markets.

 They have to take into account and manage several obligations in order to comply with the WEEE Directive as it is transposed in each European country.

 The EU has published a legal framework on Waste Electrical and Electronic Equipment to mobilise a European industry to avoid pollution and secure access to specific valuable materials.
 This also enables the European recycling industry to evolve and consolidate its activity.

 The WEEE Directive sets principles (EPR) and targets to be transposed and attained by European Member States.
-Member States in turn use the EPR principles and directive targets to define parties under obligation as a means of contributing to country targets.
-Producers are among those parties under obligation.
+Member States in turn use the EPR principles and directive targets to define parties under waste management obligation as a means of contributing to country targets.
+Producers of electronic products and electrical equipment are among those parties under obligation

 Finally, Producers are responsible for managing their obligations in each country.

 The basic obligations are listed below:

 Producers shall be registered on the National Register.

 Registration is made locally only once per Producer/legal registered entity and might be renewed on a country-to-country basis as the status of the WEEE Producer evolves.